florian-lefebvre/astro-env/package/README.md

-# `package-name`
+# `astro-env`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that allows you to validate and type your environement variables automatically using zod.

 ## Usage